BROWSER-COIN/BROSER-COIN/README.md

 - If you use our API occasionally for personal use or testing up to 1440 requests a day (1 request a minute in average) — a key is not required
 - Non-commercial and academic projects which require up to 1440 requests a day — a key is not required
 - Non-commercial and academic projects requiring more than 1440 requests a day should apply for a Premium API key, and are subject to a discount up to 50%
-- Non-commercial and academic projects requiring more than 1440 requests a day which are also Blockchair partners are subject to a discount up to 100%
+- Non-commercial and academic projects requiring more than 1440 requests a day which are also  partners are subject to a discount up to 100%
 - Commercial projects should apply for a key to Premium API not depending on the required number of requests
-- Commercial projects which are also Blockchair partners (e.g. linking to Blockchair from the app's interface) are subject to a discount up to 10%
+- Commercial projects which are also  partners (e.g. linking to Blockchair from the app's interface) are subject to a discount up to 10%

 |                                | Up to 1440 requests a day | More than 1440 requests a day        |
 | ------------------------------ | ------------------------- | ------------------------------------ |